onyx-and-iris/VMR.ahk/VMR-Class/command-object.md

 ```

 ## `state(buttonIndex, [state])`
-Changes a Macro Button's State, pass `-1` to the `state` parameter to invert it.
+Changes the actual state of a macro button, pass `-1` to the `state` parameter to invert it.

 If `state` is not passed, the current state for the button is returned.
 ```lua